 Queenstown offers a vast array of private accommodation options, some of which provide you the luxury of your own outdoor hot tub.
 Imagine soaking in a hot pool looking out on snow-capped mountains and a star-studded night sky.
 A magical experience to enjoy with your family or significant other.
-If possible, switch off the house lights to help limit the light pollution – then sit back and relax!
+Switch off the house lights to limit the light pollution – then sit back and relax!

 There are also plenty of amazing local hot pools available to visit within a short drive of the town centre.
 Some can get pretty busy in the evening so be sure to book in advance.

-Pop some pillows, plenty of blankets, and some hot snacks in the back of your car, and take a quick 15 minute drive out to Moke Lake for an evening of boot-based stargazing or Astrophotography.
+Pop some pillows, plenty of blankets, and some hot snacks in the back of your car, and take a quick 15-minute drive out to Moke Lake for an evening of stargazing or astrophotography.

-Moke Lake is an ideal location for stargazing, it is far enough away that it is not affected by any light pollution and the symmetrical reflections of the mountains on the lake are an ideal frame that make for the perfect Astrophotography shot.
+Moke Lake is an ideal location for stargazing.
+It’s far enough from Queenstown to not be affected by light pollution and the symmetrical reflections of the mountains on the lake make for the perfect night-time shot.

 The Queenstown Gardens at night.
 Image credit @sykim2662 on Instagram

 No visit to Queenstown is complete without a wander around the Queenstown Gardens, and what better way to enjoy the park than by moonlight on a clear night.